dikortis/LetsTalkETC/Episodes/Episode_13.md

-does it on digital files the service is free and you can access the free notarization service at stampede I oh yep zacchara okay and it's useful for all kinds of file system administrators could use it for their log files right as you said lawyers could use it for all manner of files so really any kind of digital content that people want to make sure it hasn't been tampered with could use your free service which is which is great so thank you Danielle for explaining that to us and yeah so so I just wish you well and you will keep in touch
+does it on digital files the service is free and you can access the free notarization service at stampede I oh yep zacchara and it's useful for all kinds of file system administrators could use it for their log files right as you said lawyers could use it for all manner of files so really any kind of digital content that people want to make sure it hasn't been tampered with could use your free service which is great so thank you Danielle for explaining that to us and so so I just wish you well and you will keep in touch